TheMagicNacho/galvanize-sandbox/README.md

 # galvanize-sandbox
-Sandbox and experiments specificly for galvanize
+Sandbox and experiments specificly for galvanize.